tree-hugger722/CS334-Final-Project/README.md

 `git branch`

-## to check what files you have changed
+## To check what files you have changed:

 `git status`